joonarafael/visualpathfinder/documentation/user_manual.md

 - Run Algorithm: Select the algorithm to run on current map.

+- Run Virtual Maps: Select a virtual map for pathfinding.
+These maps are not interactive (as they are so large) but are more suitable for rigorous algorithm benchmarking.

 - Edit Grid: Switch back to drawing mode.

 - Load Map: Load ready-made maps.
 Current map state will be lost.